 To enable the remote execution system you need to select the Remote (SSH) option in the System input.

 When you enable the remote execution system, you will be required to input certain additional values that are required to establish a remote connection:

 - Host – name or IP address of the remote machine you want to connect to

 - User – name of the user account to log in as

 - Port – port of the SSH server on the remote machine (typically 22)

 - Identity File (optional) – path to the private key used to login to the remote machine, useful option when you want to avoid constantly typing in the password

-Currently simFlow will not allow you to close the Advanced Window if it cannot establish connection using the provided credentials.
+Currently simFlow will not allow you to close the Advanced Window if it cannot establish a connection using the provided credentials.

-In the Execution input you can select the method used for executing processes during the simulation.
+In the Execution input, you can select the method used for executing processes during the simulation.
 You can use one of three available options:

 - Standard – all processes are executed synchronously on the local computer